rond-authz/rond/README.md

 Rönd is a ligthweight container that allows you to distribute security policy enforcing throughout your application.
 </div>

-Rönd is based on [OpenPolicy Agent](https://www.openpolicyagent.org) and allows you to define
+Rönd is based on [OpenPolicy Agent](https://www.openpolicyagent.org) and allows you to define security policies to be executed during API invocations.
+Rönd runs in your Kubernetes cluster as a sidecar container of your Pods.
+Rönd intercepts the API traffic, applies your policies and, based on the policy result, forwards the request to your application service or rejects the API invocation.

+## Features

+Rönd supports three policy types:

+1. Allow or reject request
+2. Query generation during the request flow
+3. Response body patching

+## RBAC capabilities

+Rönd natively allows you to build an RBAC solution based on Roles and Bindings saved in MongoDB.

 [github-actions]: https://github.com/rond-authz/rond/actions/workflows/test.yml